silversquirl/build-debian/README.md

 This container includes a selection of build tools and language interpreters:

+- byacc
+- clang
+- flex
 - git
+- golang
 - make
-- clang
-- flex
-- byacc
+- mingw
 - python3
-- golang

 As well as a selection of libraries for linking against:

+- FreeType
+- GLEW
 - GLFW3
-- GLEW
 - SDL2
-- FreeType
 - libev